Nerdex/Highlander/README.md

 2) Depending on the Java version you're using at the time you may have to change some code around or revert.
 This project was created in Java 8
 3) Check the issues tab for known bugs.
 I'm working on fixing them but some stuff has other priorities.
 4) In no way do I take responsibility if you cannot get it working or something breaks or in the highly un-likely case your computer will melt itself.
 Anything taken from this is under your own free will.
+5) Please do not ask me to update or help you get it running.
+I am doing this in my own free time and when I want to do it.
+I will update it when I want.
+6) If others need help feel free to help them, at some point I'll set up an IRC on my website (https://rapidthenerd.me) for users to discuss this project

 # FAQ (sorta)
 1) Can I use this code?
 A: Yes